imswarnil/CRM-Analytics-Academy/index.md

 width: expand
 hero:
   title: "👋 Hi, welcome to CRM Analytics 🏢 Academy 🤓 by Swarnil 💻"
   subtitle: "🚀 Start Learning CRM Analytics with us, led by Swarnil.
-Dive into essential concepts like Dataflow, SAQL, Binding, and Data Preparation, and immediately apply your knowledge by building projects. 📊 Begin your journey on CRMA Academy today!""
+Dive into essential concepts like Dataflow, SAQL, Binding, and Data Preparation, and immediately apply your knowledge by building projects. 📊 Begin your journey on CRMA Academy today!"
   image: traveller.svg
   search: false
 ---